maxfortun/auth-without-cookies/README.md

 ### Third stop: How does the service worker proxy?
-We define a `fetch event` listener, which will intercept the fetch request, add Authroization where needed, and return the response.
+We define a `fetch event` listener in a separate file `auth-sw.js`, which will intercept the fetch request, add Authroization where needed, and return the response.
 ```javascript
 addEventListener('fetch', async event => {